Is There Only One God? What Judaism, Christianity, and Islam Teach

 IssueJudaismChristianityIslam

-Nature of divine onenessAbsolute, indivisible unity (echad); no internal distinctionsOne substance, three persons (Trinity); Father, Son, Holy SpiritStrict, uncompromising unity (tawhid); any plurality is shirk
+Nature of God's onenessAbsolute, indivisible unity; no internal distinctionsOne God in three persons (Trinity); unity of essenceAbsolute, undivided unity (tawhid); any division is shirk

-Status of JesusA human being; not divineSecond person of the Trinity; fully God and fully humanA prophet and Messiah; not divine, not the Son of God
+Status of JesusA human being; not divineSecond person of the Trinity; fully God and fully humanA prophet and messenger; not divine, not God's son

 Key takeaways

-• All three Abrahamic faiths — Judaism, Christianity, and Islam — affirm that there is only one God and reject polytheism.
+• All three Abrahamic faiths—Judaism, Christianity, and Islam—firmly teach that there is only one God.

 FAQs

-It's the Shema, drawn from Deuteronomy 6:4: 'Hear, O Israel: The LORD our God is one LORD.'
-Deuteronomy 6:4 It's recited in Jewish prayer twice daily and is considered the central confession of Jewish faith.
+The Shema is Judaism's central declaration of faith, drawn from Deuteronomy 6:4: 'Hear, O Israel: The LORD our God is one LORD' Deuteronomy 6:4.
+It's recited twice daily in Jewish prayer and is considered the foundational statement of Jewish monotheism.

 0 Community answers